codeplea/genann/README.md

 - Fast and thread-safe.
 - Easily extendible.
 - Implements backpropagation training.
-- Compatible with training by alternative methods (classic optimization, genetic algorithms, etc)
+- *Compatible with alternative training methods* (classic optimization, genetic algorithms, etc)
 - Includes examples and test suite.
 - Released under the zlib license - free for nearly any use.

 ##Example Code

-Four example programs are included.
+Four example programs are included with the source code.

 - `example1.c` - Trains an ANN on the XOR function using backpropagation.
 - `example2.c` - Trains an ANN on the XOR function using random search.